Shreneek/Covid-19_Awareness/README.md

 ## Service Used for Deployment
 To build and deploy the whole website I've chosen **Azure Cloud Platform** by using it's **STATIC WEB APPS SERVICE** linking it to my Github repository for deployment of project in an easy way.
+Currently, my azure service has been expired so I have user github pages for deployment.

 ## Website Details
 This website is both mobile and desktop-friendly with animated contents.
 It has only one webpage and navigation can be done either by scrolling website or by operating navbar links.